 This one I found hilarious!!!!!
-So…it was good luck to actually tear parts of the bride’s wedding dress and keep it for themselves.
+So…can you believe one of the wedding traditions states that it was good luck to actually tear parts of the bride’s wedding dress and keep it for themselves.
 So, ladies would chase the bride trying to get themselves a piece of good luck.
 LOL.
 Could you imagine?!?!?!
 I think I would laugh SO hard and of course, take a TON of photos if this were to happen.
 Anyhow, the bride would toss her bouquet as a distraction to get the ladies to back off so that she could escape.
 I would LOVE to see this is some fashion.
 I think it would be hilarious to have a bouquet toss where the bride runs around the reception hall being chased by all the single ladies and then up goes the bouquet and whoever is closer and grabs it first gets the “good luck”.

 The Best Man – The Green Lady

 Also another hilarious one, so much so that I’m including a tidbit of my own family history and culture in it too.
 Way way way back then.
 Men typically captured their brides.
 Yes — so it wasn’t an arranged marriage and it wasn’t mutual.
 It was more like…hmm…what do you call it….oh yes — kidnapping, LOL.
 So the groom would take his strongest friend to join him to help fight off any opposing family members etc.